Edchja/cheat-sheet/docker/configuration.md

 $ sudo apt-get purge docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-After that containers, volumes, networks or customized configuration files on your host ar not automatically removed.
+After that containers, volumes or customized configuration files on your host are not automatically removed.
 To delete all images, containers and volumes:

 ```bash
 $ sudo rm -rf /var/lib/docker